-The BSI rating or “British Standards” is the UK’s national organization that produces standards and information products that promote and share best practice.
+The BSI rating or “British Standards” is the UK’s national organisation that produces standards and information products that promote and share best practice.
 It serves the interests of a wide range of industry sectors as well as governments, consumers, employees and society overall, to make sure that British, European and international standards are useful, relevant and authoritative.

-What is a ECE Helmet Rating?
+What Is An ECE Helmet Rating?

 ECE stands for “Economic Commission for Europe,” which was created under a United Nations agreement in 1958.
 The 22.05 part refers to the specific regulation that the standards for testing are described in.
 The ECE standard, accepted in 47 countries.

 More Noteworthy Helmet Test Points: